ovokpus/EvolSynth-API/README.md

 Transform your documents into sophisticated evaluation datasets with intelligent question evolution, concurrent processing, and comprehensive quality assessment.

+> **🔧 Recent Fix (2025-01):** Fixed critical evaluation scoring issue where quality metrics always showed 100%.
+The system now uses a research-backed numerical scoring approach (1-10 scale) that provides realistic and meaningful quality assessments.
+[Learn more about the fix →](#evaluation-scoring-system)

 ## 🎯 What is EvolSynth?

 EvolSynth implements the cutting-edge **Evol-Instruct methodology** using **LangGraph workflows** to generate high-quality synthetic evaluation data.
 Unlike simple question generators, EvolSynth creates progressively complex questions through three sophisticated evolution strategies: